ADGEfficiency/data-science-south/content/lessons/ci-cd.md

 GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) provider that integrates directly with GitHub.

-Github Actions is configured by putting `lang:shell-session:yaml` files into the `lang:shell-session:.github/workflows` folder of a Github repository.
+Github Actions is configured by putting `yaml` files into the `.github/workflows` folder of a Github repository.

-`lang:shell-session:.github/workflows/test.yaml` is a CI workflow that runs on every pull request to the `lang:shell-session:main` branch.
+`.github/workflows/test.yaml` is a CI workflow that runs on every pull request to the `main` branch.

 It sets up a Python environment, installs dependencies, and then runs tests using the Python library `pytest`: